 You can create your own notification Communication of an important event, typically through an email message or other desktop display.
-In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms. rules from the Rules Management page or from the Alarms Alarms provide notification of an event or sequence of events that require attention or investigation. details page, which is the easiest way to configure the matching conditions.
+In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms. rules from the Notification Rules from the Orchestration Rules Page or from the Alarms Alarms provide notification of an event or sequence of events that require attention or investigation.
+Details page, which is the easiest way to configure the matching conditions.

 - Go to Alarms.